dim13/gone/README.md

-_Gone_ performs automatic time accounting on [EWMH](https://specifications.freedesktop.org/wm-spec/latest/) capable Window Managers by looking at _NET_ACTIVE_WINDOW and storing time spent on a particular application.
+_Gone_ performs automatic time accounting on [EWMH](https://specifications.freedesktop.org/wm-spec/latest/) capable Window Managers by looking at _NET_ACTIVE_WINDOW atom and storing time spent on a particular application.

 _Gone_ is aware of ScreenSaver and suspends accounting if ScreenSaver triggers.